PascalKieslich/mousetrap/README.md

 An overview of the functions in this package can be found [online](http://pascalkieslich.github.io/mousetrap/reference/mousetrap.html).
-It can also be accessed from within R using `package?mousetrap` once the package has been installed.
+It can also be accessed from within R using `?mousetrap` once the package has been loaded.
 Please see [news](http://pascalkieslich.github.io/mousetrap/news/) for a summary of changes in the package.
 Questions about using `mousetrap` can be asked in the